 - (1) Students are responsible for ensuring the accuracy and completeness of their official record at the end of each session that they attend by verifying their Statement of Results and the copy of their transcript provided during Winter Session registration and at convocation.
 Students should be aware that only the official transcript is retained permanently and that source documentation (the student file in the Registrar's Office), is destroyed seven years after the last registration.
-Queries regarding errors or omissions on the official transcript must be made as soon as possible, and will not be considered after the source documentation has been destroyed. - (2) Official transcripts of a student's academic record are issued by the Office of the Registrar and Student Awards upon written request of the student.
-Transcript request forms are available at the Student Access Centre, main floor, Administration Building.
-Transcripts are issued to the student personally or to whomever the student designates.
-An official transcript bears the signature of the Registrar or designate and the official seal of the University. - (3) The University of Alberta transcript includes the following information for each student record: - a. student name - b. student previous name(s) - c. student ID number - d. student birthdate - e. date of issue of transcript - f. degrees and awards granted - g. admission status and basis of admission - h. credit granted from other institutions or programs - i.
-Faculty and degree program of registration - j. course information, including for each course: session and term, course name, number, title, grade, course weight, course units (Engineering students), grade points, hours of instruction index, class average and class enrolment - k. total weights and grade points used to calculate GPA - I. grade point average calculation - m. comments pertaining to academic standing in the program
+Queries regarding errors or omissions on the official transcript must be made as soon as possible, and will not be considered after the source documentation has been destroyed. - (2) Official transcripts of a student's academic record are issued by the Registrar's Office.
+Students and alumni may request transcripts in person at the Student Access Centre, main floor Administration Building, or may send a written, signed request via mail, fax or designate.
+Transcripts are personal information and may be ordered only by the student.
+Transcripts may be received personally or sent to whomever the student designates.
+An official transcript bears the signature of the Registrar and the official seal of the University.